Lipschitz geometry of complex surfaces: analytic invariants and equisingularity: Proof that Zariski equisingularity implies Lipschitz triviality

-We can thus assume now that $\Phi$ is semi-algebraic and bilipschitz for the inner metric, with Lipschitz bound $K$ say.
+We can thus assume now that $\Phi$ is semi-analytic and bilipschitz for the inner metric, with Lipschitz bound $K$ say.
 We will now show it is also bilipschitz for the outer metric.

 We first consider a pair of points $\underbar p_1,\underbar p_2$ of $X_t\cap B^6_\epsilon$ which lie over the same point $\underbar p\in B_{\epsilon,t}$ (we will say they are ``vertically aligned'').
 We may assume, by moving them slightly if necessary, that $\underbar p$ is on a closed curve $\gamma$ of our foliation of $B_{\epsilon,t}$ with Puiseux expansion